Menopause Menu: CherriesMay 17, 2021

-My “MENOPAUSE MENU” series is dedicated to exploring foods that can be easily assimilated into your diet and can have a positive effect on menopause-related symptoms.
-Today’s Menopause Menu is all about cherries.
+My “MENOPAUSE MENU” series is dedicated to exploring foods that can be easily assimilated into your diet and can positively affect menopause-related symptoms.
+For example, today’s Menopause Menu is all about cherries.
 The cherry is a relatively low-calorie fruit (63 kcal/100g) but contains significant amounts of essential nutrients and chemicals such as fiber, potassium, vitamin C, melatonin, serotonin, and tryptophan.
 Sleep problems and increased inflammation are two known symptoms of menopause, so finding easy options that can potentially help is always a plus.
 And if those options taste as delicious as cherries, it’s a win-win situation.

 Besides being incredibly delicious, studies indicate that cherries can:

 - Reduce the risk of several chronic inflammatory diseases such as arthritis, diabetes, and cardiovascular disease

 - Improve sleep, cognitive function, and recovery from post-exercise pain

 Next to hot flashes and night sweats, insomnia is one of the most well-known symptoms of menopause.
 The link between menopause and sleep disorders is well-established.
 An estimated 40-60% of women suffer from sleep problems during menopause.
 26% report having such severe symptoms that it affects their daytime functioning.
 You can read more about insomnia and menopause and get tips here, which links to an article I wrote a while back.
 But because this post is about cherries, let’s stay focused on that.
 Research indicates that tart Montmorency cherry juice increases melatonin, sleep time, and sleep efficiency in participants.
 Dr. Stacy Sims recommends that drinking an ice-cold glass of tart cherry juice 30 minutes before bed helps get the core temperature down to ease into sleep.